 Every woman is endowed at birth with a set number of eggs within each ovary.
 As she enters adolescence, the higher brain centers that are responsible for the onset of puberty begin to mature and function in a coordinated fashion.
 Menstrual cycles begin, and once a month, one of the ovaries will release an egg, which may be fertilized if intercourse occurs during the days when the egg is viable.
 If fertilization does not occur, the egg, which is composed of a single cell, degenerates and dies within the abdominal cavity.
 Without fertilization of the egg, the uterine lining is shed off approximately two weeks after ovulation (i.e. release of an egg by the ovary).
 This cycle is repeated monthly unless a pregnancy is conceived.
 As a woman ages, her ovaries become depleted of eggs.
 At this point, ovulation may become erratic.
 This results in irregular bleeding episodes that may be heavy and unpredictable.

-Throughout the normal menstrual cycle, hormones are produced from the ovaries in a rather precise sequence.
+Hormones are produced from the ovaries in a rather precise sequence throughout the normal menstrual cycle.
 This can cause numerous side effects (for example, menstrual cramps,) which may or may not be predictable.
-As the ovaries become depleted of eggs and bleeding episodes become more erratic, there are alterations in the quantity and frequency of ovarian hormone production, which can lead to numerous physical manifestations.
-The time period when the depletion of ovarian eggs results in irregular bleeding and other related symptoms has been termed "perimenopause."
+As the ovaries become depleted of eggs and bleeding episodes become more erratic, there are alterations in the quantity and frequency of ovarian hormone production, leading to numerous physical manifestations.
+The period when the depletion of ovarian eggs results in irregular bleeding and other related symptoms has been termed "perimenopause."

 1. Irregular vaginal bleeding or menses